romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 It can seem obvious, but, the more explicit we are with feedback, the better it is.

-When the author of a pull request answer the reviewer feedback asking for some clarification, it often means that the feedback given wasn't good enough.
+When the author of a pull request answers the reviewer's feedback asking for some clarification, it often means that the feedback given wasn't good enough.

 Instead of writing